wallarm/product-documentation/docs/2.16/admin-en/supported-platforms.md

 *   The Kubernetes Cluster

     !!! warning "Supported Kubernetes Platform"
-        Please note, that the Wallarm NGINX or NGINX Plus Ingress controllers run only on the Kubernetes platform version 1.15 and lower.
+        Please note, that the Wallarm NGINX Ingress controllers run only on the Kubernetes platform version 1.15 and lower.

     Installing the filter node on the Kubernetes Cluster provides the following options: